cnnranderson/godot-zelda/README.md

-## Battleship
+## Zelda

-This is a version of the classic game Battleship written using the GodotEngine.
+This is a clone of the top-down Gameboy/SNES games of Zelda written in Godot.

-This will include multiplayer features, utilizing Firebase's Firestore, to discover how to work with networking.